dret/webconcepts/concepts/uri-scheme/reload.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/uri-scheme/reload"
 title:         "URI Scheme: reload"
+concept-name:  URI Scheme
+concept-value: reload
 description: "This section describes the scheme for a reload URI, which can be used to refer to either a peer (e.g., as used in a certificate), or a resource inside a peer."
 ---